promptfoo/promptfoo/site/docs/guides/compare-llama2-vs-gpt.md

 sidebar_label: Llama 2 vs GPT benchmark
 ---

-# Benchmark Llama 2 vs GPT on your own data
+# Llama 2 vs GPT: Benchmark on your own data

 This guide describes how to compare three models - Llama v2 70B, GPT 3.5, and GPT 4 - using the `promptfoo` CLI.